 Find the right broker and trading setup

 Before anything else, you need to pick a forex broker to give you access to this financial market.
 The online company you choose is of great importance, because that is where you execute the trades and store your capital.
-For example, many licensed online brokers authorized to operate by the Securities and Exchange Commission can provides you with the Webtrader and MetaTrader4 (MT4).
+For example, many licensed online brokers authorized to operate by the Securities and Exchange Commission can provide you with the best trading platform for beginners, including Webtrader and MetaTrader4 (MT4).
 The MT4 platform is geared for beginners; it’s highly customizable, intuitive and easy to use.
 Geared with analysis tools, more than 80 pre-installed indicators, and multiple chart setups, MT4 offers the perfect opportunity for beginning traders to test strategies — not to mention learn and grow!

 Learn in small steps